Mamounlazrak/myselect-client/README.md

 ### What is the project about?

-Find the best eco-friendly restaurants in Lisbon
+Find the best eco-friendly restaurants in Lisbon.

 ### How does it work?

 Discover a curated list of organic restaurants.
-Pick your favourite places and save them in your personal list
+Pick your favourite places and save them in your personal list.

 ### Why did I choose to work on this project?

-Among restaurant goers, a growing segment is represented by customers seeking for eco-friendly places.
+Among restaurant goers, a growing segment is represented by customers seeking eco-friendly places.
 Big scale recommandation/reservation platforms like Trip Advisor or The Fork don't focus on that niche especially, this is where I perceived an unbundling opportunity.

 ### Get started